mohamed-amich/project-DAR/README.md

 # Distributed Library Management System

 A Java-based distributed application demonstrating both CORBA-style and RMI technologies for remote method invocation.
+This project is presented by Mohamed Amich && Mohamed Ali Zarrouk

 ## Project Overview